BroNils/LINE-WebChat/README.md

 ## What is LINE WebChat ?

 LINE WebChat is a modified *LINE Messaging App* based on web platform.

+## Features

+- Chatting
+    - Group Chat
+    - Chat Notification
+- Console

+## Upcoming Update

+- Chatting
+    - Square Chat
+    - Person Chat
+    - SendImage
+If you have an idea for new feature, you can contact [me](http://line.me/ti/p/MB6mnZWbu_).

 ## Requirement